n4vdeep/css-basics/README.md

   font-size: 2rem;
 }
 ```
-This would equate to the p element having a font size of 32px absolute.
+This would equate to the `p` element having a font size of 32px absolute.

 ### em
+With this unit the parent element will look at the root element and resize according to what the root size is (usually default) and then whatever is set to `em` will be resized based on the parent element.

-- vw (viewport width)
+### vw (viewport width)
-- vh (viewport height)
+### vh (viewport height)
-- %
+### %